 Katsu!

-According to Professor Stevens, in order to avoid the constraints of temple life, the original Zen masters of China lived mostly outdoors.
+According to Soto Zen priest Professor John Stevens, in order to avoid the constraints of temple life, the original Zen masters of China lived mostly outdoors.
 As well, in several of his translated works including Dewdrops on a Lotus Leaf: Zen Poems of Ryokan and Mountain Tasting: Zen Haiku by Santoka Taneda, Professor Stevens provides examples of Zen Masters such as Ryokan and Santoka walking and walking outdoors as part of their regular practice.
 In short, for modern times, being, skiing, skating, learning, walking....
 Click here for more...

-Text, calligraphy, photographs and art Copyright © 2022 Rideau Lakes Zen
+Text, calligraphy, photographs and art Copyright © 2026 Rideau Lakes Zen

 All rights reserved.